Frank-qlu/GNN_latest_papers/README.md

 - [AAAI 2020 Workshop] graphtransformer: A Generalization of Transformer Networks to Graphs [[Paper](https://arxiv.org/pdf/2012.09699.pdf)] [[Code](https://github.com/graphdeeplearning/graphtransformer)]
 - [arXiv 2021] GraphiT: Encoding Graph Structure in Transformers [[Paper](https://arxiv.org/abs/2106.05667)] [[Code](https://github.com/inria-thoth/GraphiT)]

-:star<p>The latest GNN research papers are continuously updated.
-If you have some questions,please email lizhipengqilu@gmail.
+:star:<p>The latest GNN research papers are continuously updated.
+If you have some questions,please email: lizhipengqilu@gmail.
 Besides, If you like this project, please fork or star</p>